 CMake that it should install the library in your home

-directory by specifying the CMAKE_INSTALL_PREFIX.
+directory by specifying the CMAKE_INSTALL_PREFIX

 CMake will try to detect reasonable defaults for your host.